aliyun/alibabacloud-kms-java-sdk/README.md

 Client Mechanism
 ----------------
+Alibaba Cloud KMS Java SDK supports to call APIs provided by the KMS shared gateway and KMS instance gateway.

-Alibaba Cloud KMS SDK for Java transfers the following methods of request to the KMS instance vpc gateway by default.
+By default, Alibaba Cloud KMS Java SDK sends requests for the following APIs to the KMS instance gateway, and the other APIs to the KMS shared gateway.
 -   Encrypt
 -   Decrypt
 -   GenerateDataKey